How to Play Local Audio Files on Sonos from Windows

 Additional Resources

-How to Cast to Sonos from Chrome
+For a deeper dive, watch the video tutorial on YouTube or read How to Cast to Sonos from Chrome on Medium.